Origin of Domestic Chickens

 Free range meat chickens are produced using similar management and feeding practices as for ‘conventional’ meat chickens.
 Apart from having access to an outdoors range for part of each day, they often have lower stocking densities inside the barn, to facilitate the chickens’ access to the barn openings and as it is also harder to control the inside environment of the barn if there are openings in the side.
 Depending on the accreditation program that a farmer belongs to, the use of antibiotics to treat sick birds may preclude the meat from these birds being sold as free range.

 The main certifier of free range chicken meat in Australia is Free Range Egg and Poultry Australia Ltd (FREPA).
 The standards that free range meat chickens must comply with to be certified by FREPA can be viewed at www.frepa.com.au.
-Chicken meat accredited under this program bears the following logo:
+Chicken meat accredited under this program bears the logo shown above.

 The RSPCA Approved Farming Scheme also has standards for outdoor systems, which some farms are accredited under.
 Details of the standards that apply are available on the RSPCA website.